dim98vam/cUDASort/README.md

 # cUDASort
-Vp tree gpu accelerated creation
+Vp tree gpu accelerated search.
+In this branch the searching algorithm is found along with a main tester to prove results' correctness.